 So far, I’ve identified four criteria that can help us ensure our right livelihoods are promoting these life-enhancing paradigm shifts:

 - are based on learning from and co-creating with ecosystems

 - are rooted in equity and justice so that each person is empowered to co-create a future in which all can thrive

-- honor and include the insights of historically marginalized people as wisdom-keepers whose vital perspectives enable us, together, to find better solutions
+- honor the insights of historically marginalized people and drive resources their way, knowing that their vital perspectives enable us, together, to find better solutions

 - incorporate science and appropriate technology, but also include other ways of knowing, and value the caring work that is the core economy.

 YOUR LIFE’S WORK IS A PARTICULARLY POWERFUL WAY to speak and live a regenerative paradigm into life, because you can lend your expertise and good chunk of your life energy in service to co-creating our regenerative future.

 If through our livelihoods we can enable many small-scale regenerative solutions to self-organize into regenerative economies in our regions, then we will truly be able to speak loudly and from assurance from a new paradigm, and we will insert people with the new paradigm in places of public visibility and power.